Pros and Cons to Reading Books, but Mostly Cons

 The Answer to the Question that Answered the Previous Question Asked Prior to This Question May Surprise You.

 If you guessed that they are all people we all make fun of, well then you are only partially correct.
 It is true that these are people we all make fun of, but they are also people who have shows on The Learning Channel.
-Children can now finally act really smart without pretending to like books or brooding all the time.
+Children can now finally sound smart without pretending to like books or brooding.

 Anything with the word “Learning” in the title always makes you sound smart, the same wearing glasses and going to Starbucks does.
-Hearing a child say, “I am going to put on my glasses, grab a Starbucks and watch something on The Learning Channel,” sounds way smarter than if they says, “I am going to play Call of Duty and not do my homework.”
+Hearing a child say, “I am going to put my glasses on, then grab a Starbucks and watch The Learning Channel,” sounds way smarter than if they says, “I am going to play Call of Duty and not do my homework.”